d-iii-s/msim/doc/tutorial/mini-kernel.rst

 .. archbox:: MIPS

    The ``mainmem`` memory segment starts at physical address ``0``.
+   The processor then maps it to a virtual address ``0x80000000`` (so printing a pointer address in your code will print addresses with the highest bit set).

 .. archbox:: RISC-V

    The ``mainmem`` memory segment starts at physical address ``0x80000000``.
+   The processor uses identity mapping when booting, hence we do not need to explicitly distinguish virtual and physical addresses (at least, for now¨).

 The bootloader memory block (called ``loadermem``) is a read-only memory initialized with the contents of the ``kernel/loader.bin`` file: